Capsicum whitefly

 - tobacco.

-Ornamental plant species can also be infested, for example geisha girl (Duranta repens) and golden dewdrop (Duranta erecta).
+Ornamental plant species such as geisha girl (Duranta repens) and golden dewdrop (Duranta erecta) can also be infested.

 Life cycle

-- Eggs are laid on the underside of the host plant’s leaves in circular masses.
+- Female adults lay eggs on the underside of young leaves of host plants in circular masses.

-- Development from egg to adult is about 29 days.
+- Development from egg to adult is about 29 days, but it can vary depending on the environmental conditions.

 - Numbers decline in cooler months.